docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

   - Comments_::

         ..
-Comments begin with two dots and a space.
+Comments begin with two dots and whitespace.
 Anything may follow, except for the syntax of footnotes/citations, hyperlink targets, directives, or substitution definitions.